 The Audi Q6 e-tron will be the four-ringed brand’s second mid-size electric SUV, but a few years down the line, it is expected to replace the Audi e-tron.
 It will be one of Volkswagen Group’s first models to ride on the Porsche-Audi co-developed PPE platform.
 Unlike the e-tron’s MLB Evo platform, PPE is a dedicated EV architecture.

 Another significant difference is the 800-volt charging system instead of a 400-volt charging system.
 Up to 600 PS (592 hp) of power, 600 km (373 miles) of WLTP range, a more spacious cabin, and an all-new Android Automotive OS-based infotainment system are other things customers can look forward to.
-Audi initially planned to start the production in 2022, but it postponed the SOP date to 2023.
-Expect it to be available in the U.S. by late 2023.
+Scheduled to premiere at the end of 2023, the Q6 e-tron should start arriving at U.S. Audi dealers in the first half of 2024.